DCAN-Labs/abcd-hcp-pipeline/README.md

 #### Rerunning

-The --stage option exists so you can restart the pipeline in the case that it terminated prematurely
+The `--stage` option exists so you can restart the pipeline from a specific stage in the case that it terminates prematurely.

 #### Special Pipelines

 The special pipeline options are designed for use with specific data sets.

 If you are using an elderly or neurodegenerative population, adding a "study template" tends to improve results.
 This is generally constructed using ANTs to build an average template of your subjects.
 This template is then used as an intermediate warp stage, assisting in nonlinear registration of subjects with large ventricles.

-It should be noted that "abcd-task" is not compatible with a bids folder structure, and an actual task module will be added in a future version which will allow bids formatted task data to be processed automatically.
+It should be noted that `abcd-task` is not compatible with a BIDS folder structure, and a compatible task module will be added in a future version which will allow BIDS formatted task data to be processed automatically.

 #### Misc.

 The pipeline may take over 24 hours if run on a single core.
-It is recommended to use at least 4 cores and allow for at least 12GB of memory to be safe.
-Most fMRI processing can be done in parallel, so using a number of cores which divides your number of fMRI runs is optimal.
+It is recommended to use at least 4 cores and allow for at least 12GB of memory total (so at least 3GB per core) to be safe.
+Most fMRI processing can be done in parallel, so using a number of cores which evenly divides your number of fMRI runs is optimal.

-Temporary/Scratch space:  By default, everything is processed in the output folder.
+Temporary/Scratch space:  By default everything is processed in the output folder.
 We will work on a more efficient use of disk space in the future, along with the ability to use a temporary file system mount for hot read/writes.

-software will resolve to using spin echo field maps if they are present, then gradient field maps, then None, consistent with best observed performances.
+This software will resolve to using spin echo field maps if they are present, then gradient field maps, then None, consistent with best observed performances.
 Note that there are no errors or warnings if multiple modalities are present.

-For specified use of spin echo field maps, i.e. mapping a pair to each individual functional run, it is necessary to insert the "IntendedFor" field into the bids input sidecar jsons, which specifies a functional run for each field map.
-This field is explained in greater detail within the bids specification.
+For specified use of spin echo field maps, i.e. mapping a pair to each individual functional run, it is necessary to insert the `IntendedFor` field into the BIDS input sidecar JSONs, which specifies which functional run(s) a field map is intended for.
+This field is explained in greater detail within the BIDS specification.

 In the case of multiband (fast TR) data, it is recommended to employ a band-stop filter to mitigate artifactually high motion numbers.
-The band-stop filter used on motion regressors prior to frame-wise displacement calculation has parameters which must be chosen based on subject respiratory rate.
+The band-stop filter used on motion regressors prior to frame-wise displacement calculation has parameters which should be chosen based on subject respiratory rate.

 #### Some current limitations

-diffusion field maps are still a work in progress, as this data differs significantly between scanner make/model.
-We will happily add new formats to the pipeline, so please post an issue if you run into fieldmap trouble.
+Diffusion field maps are still a work in progress, as this data differs significantly between scanner make/model.
+We will happily add new formats to the pipeline, so please post an issue if you run into field map trouble.

-DTI processing is to be included in a future release.
+DWI processing is to be included in a future release.
 Demand for this feature would speed up its release.

 The ideal motion filtering parameters have not been robustly tested across repetition times or populations outside of adolescents.
-Additionally, automatic reading of physio data from bids format has not yet been implemented, so the proper range should be decided upon carefully.
-Consult [3] in the usage for more information.
+Additionally, automatic reading of physio data from BIDS format has not yet been implemented, so the proper range should be decided upon carefully.
+Consult reference [3] in the usage for more information.

-software does not currently support dynamic acquisition parameters for a single modality (e.g. different phase encoding direction for 2 fmri).
-Other parameters would have to be processed by creating separate bids datasets for sessions with varied fmri parameters.
+Software does not currently support dynamic acquisition parameters for a single modality (e.g. different phase encoding directions for two fMRI series, like Left-to-Right and Right-to-Left).
+Other parameters would have to be processed by creating separate BIDS datasets for sessions with varied fMRI parameters.